-Meal Prep Services: I can share with you in the history of the thousands of meal prep sessions I've performed, there has been maybe two families ever that left a tip at the end of meal prep service.
-Even if the person I was cooking for was given a gift certificate, they did not even think to offer a tip.
+Meal Prep Services: I can share with you that in the history of the thousands of meal prep sessions I've performed, there has been maybe two families ever that left a tip at the end of meal prep service.
+Even if the person I cooked for was given a gift certificate, there was no tip offered at their one-time meal prep.

 In summary, you should be charging clients what you feel your services are worth and if a tip emerges, bonus.
 Acting otherwise could be setting yourself up for disappointment.